luciopaiva/redis-nodejs-test/experiments/sorted-set-of-byte-arrays/README.md

 r6g.large     | 4       | 1      | 5k                 | 48         | 4
 ```

 These first tests showed that running the Lua script is a very heavy operation.
-I tried the first test with each instance writing 50k, but the Elasticache Redis simply stopped responding for a couple of minutes!
+I innocently tried running each instance writing 50k, but the Elasticache Redis simply stopped responding for a couple of minutes!
 Not even `redis-cli --stat` clients were getting a response.

 Trying 5k items per instance got me close to the bottleneck already.
 Then I tried splitting the load into two separate transmissions in the same 1-second window and there was an improvement: